uspki/policies/certificate-policy.md

 ### 4.10.2 Service availability
 The CA shall operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

-The CA shall maintain an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.
+The CA shall maintain an online Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.

-The CA shall maintain a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.
+The CA shall maintain a 24 hours a day, 7 days a week ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.

 ### 4.10.3 Optional features
 No stipulation.